 The first is a one-time payment at closing.
 This amounts to 1.75% of your loan amount.
 Again, say that you’re taking out a $190,000 loan; part of your closing costs would include a $3,325 PMI payment.
 On top of that, you’ll pay about 0.85% annually.

 In this example, that amounts to $1,615, adding $134 to your monthly mortgage payment.
-Clearly, making a low down payment can cost you when it comes to paying private mortgage insurance each month!
-Still, it may be a better option, especially if you can quickly reach a 20% loan-to-value and refinance the loan in a few years.
+Clearly, making a low down payment can cost you when it comes to paying PMI each month!
+Still, it may be a better option, especially if you can quickly reach a 20% loan-to-value and refinance the home loan in a few years.

 If you’re a military veteran or active member of the military, you can qualify for a loan backed by the VA.
 The great thing about this type of loan is that it doesn’t require any down payment at all.

-It also has lower credit score requirements.
-Another perk?
-No mortgage insurance.
+It also has lower credit score requirements and no mortgage insurance is required.
 You do, however, have to pay a one-time funding fee.
 It can either be paid at closing or rolled into your mortgage amount.

 The fee amount varies depending on a few different factors, including your down payment amount, your type of service, and whether or not you’ve used a VA loan in the past.
 But if you’re regular military personnel and a first time user of the VA loan with a zero dollar down payment, your funding fee will total 2.15% of the loan amount.